 Jim prefaces the telling of his first-date anecdote by relating how before he began his work for the Ford Foundation, he and Wendy had first met in 1968 when John Gardner, as the new chairman and CEO of the National Urban Coalition, had persuaded him to lead the education strategy component of the group’s efforts in its fight against inequality and racism.
 Especially during the Great Society era, Gardner was broadly recognized as “one of the most powerful behind-the-scenes figures in education.”
 8

 Throughout the late ’60s and early ’70s, Wendy and Jim became close colleagues as the Urban Coalition grew in size and visibility in times of violent protests in cities across America.
-Gardner in these days was on the hunt for the best platform to help address the country’s most fundamental social justice issues “to create open, honest, and accountable government that serves the public interest, promote equal rights, opportunity, and representation for all and empower all people to make their voice heard in the political process.”
+Gardner in these days was on the hunt for the best platform to help address the country’s most fundamental social justice issues “to create open, honest, and accountable government that serves the public interest, promotes equal rights, opportunity, and representation for all, and empowers all people to make their voice heard in the political process.”
 9

 He moved in rather quick succession from taking over the Urban Coalition as chairman and CEO in 1968 and then two years later, departing that position to found Common Cause in 1970 to advance this agenda.

-As we’ll see and hear in the next installment, Wendy continued to play an important role for Gardner, several decades and 3000 miles later, as she helped him buy his Palo Alto house, just across a park from hers and Mike’s, as she by then had earned the distinction of being the first female commercial real estate broker in Santa Clara County.
+As we’ll see and hear in the next installment, Wendy continued to play an important role for Gardner, several decades and 3000 miles later, as she helped him buy his Palo Alto house, just across the park from her and Mike, as she by then had earned the distinction of being the first female commercial real estate broker in Santa Clara County.
 11

 And…Finally, the “First Date” Story

 Clip 5: Jim Kelly’s story of Mike and Wendy’s first date 12